cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/project-based-research.md

 ---
 ## Rubric with needed skills for each technique and tools

-This rubric will help you identify roles and responsibilities needed to successfully use the tool.
+This rubric will help you identify roles and responsibilities needed to use each of the tools.

 ![Rubric](https://cagov.github.io/covid19.ca.gov-site-eng-playbook/content/images/rubric-project-base.jpg)